-Applying the NEC

-The following skills are contained in this module: Understanding how to correctly apply the NEC's conduit wiring methods; Comprehending the NEC's requirements for cable assemblies; Identifying boxes and fittings as defined by the NEC; Wiring methods - general/specific installation requirements.
+This module focuses on the various wiring methods recognized by the NEC.
+In addition, the student will become acquainted with many of the terms the NEC uses in conjunction with conduit wiring methods.
+Topics include: How to correctly apply the NEC's conduit wiring methods; The NEC's requirements for cable assemblies; Identifying boxes and fittings as defined by the NEC; Wiring methods-General installation requirements; Wiring methods-Specific; Electrical nonmetallic tubing (ENT)